EOTO's Book Club 2021 is on!

-Our next book club is on Sunday, July 18, 3 - 5 p.m.
-If you haven't registered for the mangoes & friends book club yet, please register under firstname.lastname@example.org and get the link to join the online-meetings or information about the location if we are meeting in the park as we are planning to do in July.
+Our next book club is on Sunday, September 19, 3 - 5 p.m. and its topic is Octavia E. Butler's novel Kindred.
+If you haven't registered for the mangoes & friends book club yet, please register under firstname.lastname@example.org and get the link to join the online-meetings, get further information about the location, whether we are meeting in the park, at EOTO (Togostr.
+76, 13351 Berlin) or online.

 The complete schedule for the 2021 book club:

 Sun, March 14, 15 - 17 h: Akwaeke Emezi, The Death of Vivek Oji

 Sun, April 18, 15 - 17 h: Zora Neale Hurston, Their Eyes Were Watching God